jloutz/nlp_capstone/doc/capstone_project.md

 - fp = false positives - for a class, number of instances incorrectly predicted as belonging to that class
 - fn = false negatives - for a particular class, number of instances actually belonging to the class which were incorrectly predicted as not belonging to that class

-As this is a multiclass classification problem, a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)  will also be useful to allow for more detailed analysis of tp, tn, fp, and fn.

 ## II.
 Analysis

 ### Data Exploration

 For this evaluation I used the [amazon question/answer dataset][]. ([Wan and McAuley 2016][]), ([McAuley and Yan 2016][]) This dataset contains around 1.4 million relatively short question/answer pairs taken from amazon product reviews.
 This dataset is an excellent dataset for this evaluation, because: